Last Updated: September 6, 2022

 As you can probably tell from the name, Wild Delight Nut N’ Berry bird feed mix contains nuts and berries that enhance flavor.
 The berries also give the cardinals essential minerals, vitamins, and other nutrients that they need to stay healthy.

 I am also a big fan of all-natural ingredients.
-So, the Wild Delight mix is one of my top choices because it has no chemical preservatives.
+So, the Wild Delight mix is one of my top choices for my bird feeder because it has no chemical preservatives.
 Major components in this mix include sunflower kernels, safflower seeds, dried raisins, dried cranberries, and hulled pumpkin seeds.

 If you worry about buying feed that contains fillers such as millet, the Wild Delight mix will put your mind at ease.

-The feed also comes in a sizable 20-pound bag as well as a smaller 5-pound option.
+The feed also comes in a sizable 20-pound bag and a smaller 5-pound option.